application-stacks/runtime-component-operator/config/manifests/description.md

-# Name
-Runtime Component Operator
-# Introduction
-The Runtime Component Operator allows you to deploy and manage any runtime components securely and easily on Red Hat OpenShift as well as other Kubernetes-based platforms in a consistent way.
-You can also perform Day-2 operations using the operator.
+Runtime Component Operator allows you to deploy and manage any runtime components securely and easily on Red Hat OpenShift as well as other Kubernetes-based platforms in a consistent way.
+You can also perform day-2 operations using the operator.
+## Documentation
+See our user guide [here](https://ibm.biz/rco-docs).
+If you are **upgrading from versions 0.8.x or below**, make sure to review the documentation, prior to the upgrade, on [behavioural changes](https://ibm.biz/rco-upgrade-v1) that could impact your applications.
 ## Supported platforms
 Kubernetes platform installed on one of the following platforms:
 - Linux&reg; x86_64 (amd64)